 By Alyssa Adler

-Vacation is normally the time when people relax, unwind and have fun.
+Vacation is normally when people relax, unwind, and have fun.
 Often that means less cooking and more eating out, which can make it harder to maintain healthy eating patterns.
-Nevertheless, there are ways to combat the large portion sizes, high salt and high fat content of restaurant foods.
+Even when not on vacation, about one-third of American’s daily calories come from foods prepared away from home.
+Nevertheless, there are ways to combat the large portion sizes, high salt, and high fat content of restaurant food.

-1. Choose Wisely: When eating out it is important to try and find the healthier options on the menu.
+- Choose Wisely: It is important to try and find the healthier options on the menu when dining out.
 Look for dishes that contain a lot of vegetables, whole grains, lean proteins, beans and fruit.
 For instance, choose chicken instead of beef, pork or lamb, and ask for extra veggies or brown rice.

-2. Substitute Those Sides: Instead of getting a starchy vegetable such as potatoes or corn with an entrée, try substituting double vegetables or a non-starchy vegetable instead.
-The AICR recommends 5 servings a day of fruit and non-starchy vegetables, so load up on those when eating out.
-Do not be afraid to ask the server to substitute vegetables or whole grains!
+- Substitute Those Sides: Instead of getting a starchy vegetable such as potatoes or corn with an entrée, try substituting double vegetables or a non-starchy vegetable instead.
+The American Institute for Cancer Research recommends 5 servings a day of fruit and non-starchy vegetables, so don’t be afraid ask your server to recommend vegetable and whole grain substitution.

 Most importantly, enjoy your holiday!
 Keep these tips in mind, but there is also nothing wrong with moderating.
 One treat per day is a safe goal, but try and balance the splurges with the healthy options.
-After all, who wouldn’t want some gelato in Italy or a Nutella crepe in France?
-Even incorporating a few of these tips will make a difference, so that going on vacation will still be pleasurable and fun, but with a healthy twist!
+After all, who could resist gelato in Italy or a Nutella crepe in France.